Paschim Medinipur district: Geography

 Paschim Medinipur, located in the south-western part of West Bengal, was created with the partition of the erstwhile Midnapore district, then the largest district of India, on 1 January 2002.
 It ranks second in terms of geographical area (9,295.28 km^{2}) amongst the districts of the state, next to South 24-Parganas (9,960 km^{2}).
 It ranks third in terms of rural population (4.58 million) following South 24-Parganas (5.82 million) and Murshidabad (5.13 million).
 It ranked fourth in terms of percentage of tribal population (14.87) following Jalpaiguri (18.87), Purulia (18.27) and Dakshin Dinajpur (16.12) in 2011.

 Broadly speaking, there are two natural divisions of the district.
 NH 14 and NH 16 (old numbering NH 60) from Bankura to Balasore, cuts across the district and roughly is the dividing line between the two natural divisions.
 To the east of this road, the soil is fertile alluvial and the area is flat.
 To the west, the Chota Nagpur Plateau gradually slopes down, creating an undulating area with infertile laterite rocks and soil.
 The landscape changes from dense dry deciduous forests in the west to marshy wetlands in the east.

 The alluvial portion may be further subdivided into two divisions.
 First, it is a strip of purely deltaic country nearer to the Hooghly and the Rupnarayan, intersected by numerous rivers and watercourses subject to tidal influences.
-Second, it is rest of the eastern half of the district.
+Second, it is the rest of the eastern half of the district.
 It is a monotonous rice plain with numerous waterways and tidal creeks intersecting it.
 The tidal creeks are lined with embankments to prevent flooding of the fields.
 Much of the area is water-logged.